FabianPlum/OmniTrax/docs/tutorial-tracking.md

 **OmniTrax - Tutorial : Tracking**
 ***

-**OmniTrax** is a deep learning-based interactive multi-animal tracking tool.
-It combines Buffer-and-Recover tracking with **Blender**'s internal **Motion Tracking** pipeline to streamline the annotation and analysis process of large video files with thousands of individuals.
+**OmniTrax** is a deep learning-based interactive multi-animal tracking and pose-estimation tool.
+It combines Buffer-and-Recover tracking with
+**Blender**'s internal **Motion Tracking** pipeline to streamline the annotation and analysis process of large video files with thousands of individuals.
 Integrating [DeepLabCut-Live](https://github.com/DeepLabCut/DeepLabCut-live) into this pipeline makes it possible to additionally run marker-less pose-estimation on arbitrary numbers of animals, leveraging the existing